KappaDesign/kappadesign.github.io/_posts/blog/2015-09-17-hakkero-part-3.markdown

 {:.img300px}
 [![Before final assembly]({{ site.baseurl }}/images/hakkero/3_rear_and_front.jpg)]({{ site.baseurl }}/images/hakkero/3_rear_and_front.jpg)

-The photo above shoes the two halves of the hakkero just before final assembly.
+The photo above shows the two halves of the hakkero just before final assembly.

 The LED's are a strip of NeoPixel compatible LED's (I can't remember the part number and can't seem to find where I bought them) controlled by an Arduino UNO